 Often I like to walk with my friends.
-One day when I was walking I notice a $20 on the ground.
-I looked around and didn’t see anyone and showed my friend.
+One day when I was walking I noticed a $20 on the ground.
+I looked around and didn’t see anyone so I showed my friend.
 I tucked it away and felt lucky that I got the $20.
 It’s not the first time I have found money though.

-The first time I found money was 15 years ago during a point of my life were I was financially struggling.
+The first time I found money was 15 years ago during a point of my life where I was financially struggling.
 I was waiting at an airport customer service desk.
 I happened to look around and see an envelope on the floor.
-Since I am a curious person I picked it up and opened it.
-It was jam-packed with $20 bills!
+Since I am a curious person I picked it up and opened it, it was jam-packed with $20 bills!
 I quickly turned and counted it and it was over $800!
 “What should I do?”
 I thought.

 Immediately I thought of what I would have done if I had lost this money and someone else had found it.
 I would have wanted them to turn it over.
 I thought that perhaps the person who lost this money was like my grandmother.
 She didn’t believe in credit or credit cards, so she would be carrying what she needed in cash.
 So I told the desk person what I found and he took it over and promised to turn it in to the proper authorities.